-History – This tirth is known as the eternal tirth.
+History – Palitana is known as the eternal tirth.
 Palitana was previously called by the name Padliptapur.
 In olden times this mountain was also called Pundarikgiri.
 Palitana is a city of temples.
-Pilgrims come to Palitana, take a bath in the river, bow down to the 99 idols and cross the ocean of re-births.
+Pilgrims come to Palitana, take a bath in the river, bow down to the 99 idols, and cross the ocean of re-births.
 Lamenting over misfortunes, be they of personal or of general nature, is not to the liking of believers in Jainism.
-After the temples on the summit of Shetrunjay were sacked by Turkish Muslims in 1,311 – Muni Jinaprabhasuri, the author of the above quotation, was then in his fiftieth year the first reaction by leading Jains was not the thought of revenge but of how to repair the damage and to replace the desecrated images.
-True to this determination’, rebuilding began within two years; but most of what one sees on Shetrunjay today is of a much later date.
+After the temples on the summit of Shatrunjay were sacked by Turkish Muslims in 1,311 – Muni Jinaprabhasuri, the author of the above quotation, was then in his fiftieth year the first reaction by leading Jains was not the thought of revenge but of how to repair the damage and to replace the desecrated images.
+True to this determination’, rebuilding began within two years; but most of what one sees on Shatrunjay today is of a much later date.

 Climbing the 3750 steps on a bright early morning during the winter months of November to March is in itself already an experience that remains in one’s memory. .Articles of leather or fur must be left behind or deposited at the appropriate places near the entrance.
 Owners of cameras should inquire whether a written permit to photograph-is still required, and if so where it may be obtained.